alfieengland/multicounter/README.md

 - Remove/minus from counter
 - Warning if 2 counters of same name are present (with option to combine?)
 - Colour code (grey for 0 count, red for negative, green for highest, yellow for lowest etc)
+- Add tick boxes to counters to allow counter deletion as well as adding to multiple counters simultaneously

 ## External Code Used